brillout/goldpage/readme.md

   // Adds <link rel="manifest" href="/manifest.hash_bb5e0038d1d480b7e022aaa0bdce25a5.webmanifest">
   head: [
     '<link rel="manifest" href="'+manifestUrl+'"/>',
-    // HTML in this array is added to <head>
+    // All HTML in this array are added to `<head>`.
-    // Make sure that the HTML you inject is safe; escape all user generated content.
+    // Make sure that the HTML you inject here is safe and escape all user generated content.
   ],

   body: [
     '<script>console.log("hello from injected script")</script>',
-    // HTML in this array is added to <body>
+    // All HTML in this array are added to `<body>`.
-    // Make sure that the HTML you inject is safe; escape all user generated content.
+    // Make sure that the HTML you inject here is safe and escape all user generated content.
   ],

   // You can generate HTML dynamically.
   // E.g. to have page meta tags generatetd upon loaded data.
+  route: '/product/:productId',
   addInitialProps: async ({productId}) => {
     const product = await fetchProduct(productId);
     return {product};